CoherentStructures/CoherentStructures.jl/docs/src/index.md

 $$
 where ``s`` is (usually taken to be) a cubic interpolating function satisfying ``s(0) = 0`` and ``s(1) = 1``.
-It therefore interpolates two double gyre flow fields, from horizontal to vertically arranged gyres.
+It therefore interpolates two double gyre flow fields, from horizontally to vertically arranged counter-rotating gyres.
 The corresponding velocity field is provided by the package and callable as `rot_double_gyre`.

 #### FEM-based methods